what is hazard in digital electronics | Types of hazards in digital electronics

 Such a transient is also called a glitch or a spike that occurs due to the Hazardous behavior of a circuit.

-Types of Hazard in Digital Electronics
+Types of Hazards in Digital Electronics

 1. Static hazard